andornaut/til/docs/android.md

 ... then reboot the TV.
 After rebooting, wifi may be disabled and you may need to re-enter the wifi password.

+###### Alternative: Temporarily bind ADB to port 5555

-Alternatively, we can make the TV's ADB port static temporarily (won't survive a reboot!):
+You can temorarily bind the TV's ADB port to 5555, but thi swon't survive a reboot:

 ```bash
 adb connect